Bimdal/Technical-Test-COMP-44161/README.md

 # Workflow Summary

-1.Data cleaning and statification : is done to remove invalid and missing entried:converted numerics types are replaced with 0
+.Data cleaning and statification : is done to remove invalid and missing entried:converted numerics types are replaced with 0.

-2.Feature Engineering : this added derived features like Age Ratios and defined colunms 3.Data perprocessing and Data Validatipn : Data is splitted into both test data and training Data in the ratio of 80:20 i.e the Test data is 20 and the Training data is 80 and split was done based on Accessed valued to maintain distribution across the dataset
+.Feature Engineering : this added derived features like Age Ratios and defined colunms.

+.Data perprocessing and Data Validatipn : Data is splitted into both test data and training Data in the ratio of 80:20 i.e the Test data is 20 and the Training data is 80 and split was done based on Accessed valued to maintain distribution across the dataset.

-4. Modelling : Ridge Regression , Random forest and HistGradientBoosting are choosen models for this project
+.
+Modelling : Ridge Regression , Random forest and HistGradientBoosting are choosen models for this project.

-5. Model selection :Models used are Ridge Rigression , Random forest and HistGradientBoosting and this project used 3 fold Cross validation on (MAE,RMSE ,R²)
+.
+Model selection :Models used are Ridge Rigression , Random forest and HistGradientBoosting and this project used 3 fold Cross validation on (MAE,RMSE ,R²).

-6. Hyperparameter Tunning is done using RandomizedSearchCV and HalvingRandomSearchCV
+.
+Hyperparameter Tunning is done using RandomizedSearchCV and HalvingRandomSearchCV

-7. Model Evaluation was done calculating MAE,RMSE,R²,WAPE and MAPE on the test set
+.
+Model Evaluation was done calculating MAE,RMSE,R²,WAPE and MAPE on the test set

-8. Model Explainability by applied Aapplying SHAP Values to identify features that influences our perfomance metrics.
+.
+Model Explainability by applied Aapplying SHAP Values to identify features that influences our perfomance metrics.

 # Outcomes -Non Technical Team
 # Project Goal